-10. PROFFSSIONAL AND PERSONAL EFFECTIVENESS
+10. PROFESSIONAL AND PERSONAL EFFECTIVENESS

 What do you see as your particular professional and personal strengths? (e.g. team working, managing projects/people, leadership, bridging between academia and policy/practice, communication).
 Are there areas of personal effectiveness you would like to develop?
 What are these and how best can you pursue this?
 AND FINALLY, YOUR CURRENT CAREER ASPIRATIONS (IF YOU KNOW!)
 Where do you see yourself working in 3 to 5 years?
-What do you hope to achieve in your career in the lo ong-term?
-What would help you to gain more clarity in your career plans?
-This will help your supervisor understand and support your current pla ins.

-RESEARCH AND TRAINING OBJECTIVES FOR THE COMING YEAR (TO BE COMPLETED WITH YOUR SUPERVISOR)

-SUBJECT AND RESEARCH METHODS TRAINING AND OBJECTIVES FOR THIS YEAR
+What do you hope to ach more clarity in your career plans?
+This will help your supervisor understand ar RESEARCH AND TRAINING OBJECTIVES FOR THE COMING YEAR (TO BE COMPLETED WITH YOUR SUPERVISOR) SUBJECT AND RESEARCH METHODS TRAINING AND OBJECTIVES FOR THIS YEAR